-Dr. Andrew Rozsa is Lecturer in Trombone at Illinois Wesleyan University and College of DuPage.
-This season, he joins the Illinois Philharmonic and the Quad City Symphony.
+Dr. Andrew Rozsa is Adjunct Instructor of Trombone at Illinois Wesleyan University and the College of DuPage, and currently serves as bass trombonist with the Illinois Philharmonic and the Quad City Symphony.

-Rozsa returned to Illinois last year after six years in Montréal, Québec, Canada, where he earned a Doctor of Music degree from McGill University.
+Rozsa earned a Doctor of Music degree in 2015 from McGill University.
 While at McGill, he was a two-time Schulich Award winner, and a featured soloist with the McGill Trombone Ensemble.
 His doctoral research involved the study of metallurgical and design properties of trombones and their effects on the feel and sound of said instruments.

 He has performed as a substitute with the Montréal Symphony, Madison Symphony, Des Moines Symphony, Thunder Bay (Ontario) Symphony, Orchestra Iowa, Elgin Symphony, Northwest Indiana Symphony, Illinois Symphony, New Philharmonic Orchestra, Rockford Symphony, Elmhurst Symphony, Kenosha Symphony, Wheeling Symphony, and the Lira Ensemble.
 He has also been a member of the Ohio Light Opera orchestra and the American Wind Symphony Orchestra.

 An active educator, Andrew has served on the faculty of McGill University, McGill Conservatory, and numerous high schools in the suburban Chicago area, before assuming his current positions at IWU and COD.